-As experienced performance marketers, and as pioneers in the Chat Marketing game, we’ve learned a lot from experience.
-We’ve watched many companies try and fail to launch Chat Marketing platforms, and we’ve learned from our own successes, mistakes, and iterations.
-We know how brands can succeed using chat, which is why we advocate for a full-funnel, customer-centric approach.
+As experienced performance marketers, and as pioneers in the mobile messaging game, we’ve learned a lot from experience.
+We’ve watched many companies try and fail to launch mobile messaging platforms, and we’ve learned from our own successes, mistakes, and iterations.
+We know how brands can succeed using native mobile platforms like SMS and Facebook Messenger, which is why we advocate for a full-funnel, customer-centric approach.

-But while we often speak of the broad ways business and brands can succeed with Chat Marketing—whether it’s by engaging customers throughout their customer journey or by choosing a fully integrated Chat Marketing partner—many of the dos and don’ts we’ve learned are far more tactical and fundamental.
-How can brands launch chat strategies that engage people on a deeper, more meaningful level; ensure they’re sending messages at the right time; and utilize conversations to drive customers further down the pipeline?
+But while we often speak of the broad ways business and brands can succeed with mobile messaging—whether it’s by engaging customers throughout their customer journey or by choosing a fully integrated mobile messaging partner—many of the dos and don’ts we’ve learned are far more tactical and fundamental.
+How can brands launch messaging strategies that engage people on a deeper, more meaningful level; ensure they’re sending messages at the right time; and utilize conversations to drive customers further down the pipeline?

-Here are some of the dos and don’ts of Chat Marketing:
+Here are some of the dos and don’ts of mobile messaging:

 Do: keep it fun, simple, and interactive.

 Utilize emojis, images, videos, and custom-built animations to enliven the user experience and keep the tone light.
 (Here at Chatkit, we’re partial to the taco emoji 🌮🌮🌮.)
-Imbue your chatbot with a distinct persona that reflects your brand’s personality and messaging.
+Imbue your message sequence with a distinct tone that reflects your brand’s personality and messaging.
 And prompt your customers to interact as much as possible — preferably with a set list of choices instead of a messaging free-for-all.
 That way, you can better control interactions and ensure your bot answers to the best of its ability.

-We’ve said it before and we’ll say it again: pretending your chatbot is a human will only hurt you.
-Bots are far from being fully autonomous; AI is years away from talking to your customers without frustrating them.
-And people aren’t easily fooled.
-They know when they’re talking to a human and when they’re talking to a bot.
-Considering that 73% of people say they won’t interact with a bot again after one negative experience, posing your bot as a human will most certainly be harmful.
+We’ve said it before and we’ll say it again: pretending that an automatic message sequence is a live human will only hurt you.
+Bots are far from being fully autonomous.
+People know when they’re talking to a human and when they’re interacting with pre-programmed messaging.
+And 73% of people say they won’t interact with a bot again after one negative experience.

 Do: have a human ready to step in when necessary.

-Sometimes, people require specific assistance or have questions your bot can’t answer.
+Sometimes, people require specific assistance or have questions that even your AI-powered automated messaging can’t answer.
 In those cases, it’s important to have a human ready to take over the conversation.
 Make sure customers know how to access a human in the instance that they need more comprehensive help.

 Don’t: spam users.

 This is a big one.
 It’s important not to overwhelm your customers with too many messages.
-No one wants to be annoyed by an overzealous chatbot.
 And make sure your messages don’t push too hard, lest they feel like spam.
-After all, the block button is but one click away.
+After all, the block button is just one click away.
 Don’t give people a reason to send you to ignore.

 Do: incentivize users to opt in.